FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 ## Make it your own

-Find at least one class partner, and design a distributed application together.
+Find at least one class (more are okay) partner, and design a distributed application together.

 **1. Explain your design** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.